 There are very limited exceptions where Medicare might pick up some of the cost.
 But foreign hospitals do not have to submit claims to Medicare; if you qualify for coverage, you might have to submit your own itemized bill for reimbursement.

-In any case, Original Medicare coverage outside the United States and U.S. territories is limited to these circumstances:
+Original Medicare coverage outside the United States and U.S. territories is limited to these circumstances:

 - You’re in the U.S. when you have a medical emergency but you’re close enough to its border that the nearest hospital is outside the United States, or you live near the border and the closest hospital that can treat you (regardless of whether it’s an emergency) is outside the United States.